Subject Leaders

 Key Stage 3 Curriculum

-Whilst in Years 7,8 and 9 students study Art and Design in mixed ability classes for two periods a fortnight.
+Years 7, 8 and 9 students study Art and Design in mixed ability classes for two periods a fortnight.
 Each year group is set projects tailored to their abilities with each task building on and enhancing the skills learned previously.
 Projects vary in length but encompass a wide range of techniques and exploration based around a central theme.

 “A line is a dot that went for a walk” – Paul Klee